ozsynergy/db-benchmark/README.md

 Each database will contain the same schema and dataset, allowing for direct performance comparisons.

 The benchmark performs three different query types:
 - Keyword text search
+    - find word in string
+    - find word at start of string
 - Lookup by identifier (e.g., email address)
-- Lookup by multiple factors
+- Lookup by multiple factors (department and status)
 - Aggregation (top 5 courses)

 ## Dataset